Wakoku: Formation of small states and the Civil War of Wa

-The oldest person in Japanese history to have his name recorded in annals, Suishō was also the first person to be named King of Japan in historical records.
-Furthermore, the term "wakoku" also appeared for the first time.
-These facts suggest that it was during this period that the Wa polity was formed.
+Suishō is the earliest figure in Japanese history to be named in a text and the first to have been named King of Wa.
+Furthermore, the term "Wakoku" also appears for the first time in relation to Suishō.
+These facts suggest that it was most likely during this period that the Kingdom of Wa was consolidated.

-The Book of the Later Han was compiled in a much later period, and although this has led some to believe that a powerful political force representing the Japanese state to some extent emerged between the end of the 1st century and the beginning of the 2nd century, there is no evidence that Gōzoku in each of the regions of the Japanese archipelago had any influence on the development of the Japanese state.
-The possibility that the king of Japan was also known as the King of Japan cannot be ruled out.
-In any case, from this time until the end of the 7th century, the political power representing/uniting the Yamato people continued to refer to itself externally as "Wakoku".
+The Hou Hanshu was compiled by the Chinese scholar and historian Fan Ye and others in the 5th century CE.
+Even so, some believe that a powerful political force representing the Japanese state to some extent emerged at some point between the end of the 1st century and the beginning of the 2nd.
+However, there is little to no evidence that the Gōzoku (powerful regional families) in the regions of the Japanese archipelago had any influence on the development of a Japanese state.
+In any case, from this time until the end of the 7th century, the political power representing the "Yamato people" continued to refer to itself externally as "Wakoku".

 After Suishō, it is said that a male lineage succeeded to the throne of Yamato, but in the late 2nd century, a large-scale conflict broke out between the various political forces within Yamato (the Great War of Yamato).